 The cottage or farmhouse kitchen was the height of elegance and sophistication in the 80s.

-This wholesome look was defined by shaker cabinets, a large pine table, decorative china, chintz curtains and – if you were really lucky – a cast-iron range cooker that served as the heart of the home.
+This wholesome look was defined by Shaker cabinets, a large pine table, decorative china, chintz curtains and – if you were really lucky – a cast-iron range cooker that served as the heart of the home.

 Glossy, glamorous and bold, black lacquer furniture fitted right in with several major 80s trends.